tinic/NitrogenGenerator/README.md

 - regular 120V/240V power so we can use household power or a generator.
 - ~50l/h (2cfh) output.
 That equates to about one keg per hour.
 - Max 30l/h (1cfm) of compressed air requirement so we can use a small quiet portable compressor.
 - Max system pressure of about 100psi.
-That way we can use a Cornelious keg as a holding tank.
+That way we can use a Cornelius keg as a holding tank.

 ## Skills required

 - Some experience with actively pressure controlled vessels is required.
 Home brewers using kegs usually have this knowledge.
-- Experience with PLCs or building you own PCB / Arduino to control the air system.
+- Experience with PLCs or building your own PCB / Arduino to control the air system.
 Some programming is required.
 - General knowledge on compressed air tubing, pipe fittings, air connectors, NPT fittings and 8mm push-in fittings.
 - General knowledge on how sensors and solenoids work and how they are wired up.
 - General knowledge of electrical and air equipment.